AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 In addition, you become proficient with Resilience and Willpower saving throws.

 ><u>Note:</u> The damage roll you make includes your ability modifier (Strength or Dexterity usually, depending on the weapon) and any other modifiers to damage you would have for that weapon's attacks.
 ### Arms Adept

 Starting at 7th level, your knowledge about weapons expands to the point that you can wield any weapon.
 You add your full proficiency modifier to attacks with weapons you are not proficient with instead of half, and you add one and a half times your proficiency modifier instead of once to attacks with weapons of your specialty if you are proficient with them.
 In addition, you increase the damage die of weapons from your arms specialty weapon category by 1.
 ### Momentum

-At 9th level, your mastery over battle allows you to chain your moves, dazing others as you sweep through.
-When you hit with the second weapon attack against creatures on your turn, you may use one of the following options as a follow-up free action:
+At 8th level, your mastery over battle allows you to chain your moves, dazing others as you sweep through.
+When you hit with the second weapon attack or brawl action against creatures on your turn, you may use one of the following options as a follow-up free action:

 - Move half your base movement speed without provoking attacks of opportunity
 - Attempt to use a brawl action
-- Increase your AC by 1 (if using a weapon which is neither light nor heavy) or by 2 (if using a heavy weapon) until the start of your next turn
+- Increase your AC by 1 (if using a medium weapon) or by 2 (if using a heavy weapon) until the start of your next turn
 - Increase the next attack roll by an ally against an enemy within 5' by your Wisdom or Charisma modifier (if using a light weapon)

 You may only use this feature once per round.
+### Dirty Tactics Mastery

+At 9th level, you become a master of manipulating every advantage you can muster.
+Choose one of the following:
+* Add another [[#Dirty Tactics|dirty tactic]] to adopt out of the list.
+* If you already have two dirty tactics, upgrade both into [[#Advanced Dirty Tactics|advanced dirty tactics]].
+* If you already have a singular advanced dirty tactic, upgrade it as following:
+	* Choke - A creature grappled, restrained or toppled by you is pacified 1.
+	* Fling - Add your attribute modifier an additional time for damage rolls for thrown weapons.
+	* Shield Bash - Shields you use gain the lethal 1 trait.
+	* Swift Grab - While grappling, restraining or toppling a creature, you have a +1 bonus to your AC.
 ### Specialty Mastery

 At 10th level, you master your arms specialty wholly, allowing you to add twice your proficiency modifier to attack rolls with those weapons and increase the weapon's damage die by 1.
 In addition, you learn a special move depending on the specialty you chose, which you can attempt when you make a weapon attack with your specialty weapon once per round: